mind/wheels/README.md

 ## TensorFlow

-Please note that your machine needs to have a relatively new CPU (or nVidia GPU if you use the GPU version) to be compatible with the wheels below.
+Please note that your machine needs to have a relatively new Intel CPU (and nvidia GPU if you use the GPU version) to be compatible with the wheels below.
 TensorFlow versions of 1.2.1 and above use CuDNN 6, whereas 1.1 and 1.2 use CuDNN 5.1.

 Version | Python | Arch | Link
 --------|--------|------|-----